Habenaria dentata

-Habenaria dentata is a species of orchid native to the Himalaya, China, India, Indochina, Thailand and Myanmar.
-It is also found at Phalee.
+Habenaria dentata is a species of orchid native to the Himalaya, China, India, Indochina, Thailand, Myanmar, Bhutan, Malaysia, Cambodia, Laos, Vietnam, the Philippines, Taiwan, and Japan.
+It has many common names, including, the Toothed Habenaria, Dai-Sagi-So, Seitaka-sagi-s, Mao Yu Feng Hua, Wan khao nieo, and Ueang khao tok.

+Description

 The whole plant is about 35 to 80 cm in height.
 It has a smooth round tuber that give rise to a single plant.
 Lower part of stem sheathed, middle leafy and upper part bracteate.
 Leaves 4 to 6 cm long, oblong to elliptic, 5 nerved, sometimes 7 also, the base of the leaf narrowed into a long tubular sheath.
 Spike 4 to 8 cm long, laxly flowered.
 Sepals sub-equal, broadly ovate, acute, spreading, the lateral pair sub-erect.
 Petals narrowly oblong, sub-acute, curved inwards, shorter than the sepals.
 Lip as long as the sepals, variable in breadth, with large cuneate or rounded, fimbriate or crenate side lobes and a small oblong entire apical lobe.
 Spur infundibuliform at the base, slender laterally compressed, geniculate, sub-clavate below the knee, longer than the shortly stalked beaked ovary.
 Stigmas separated by the area in the centre by the orifice of the spur.
 It generally blooms in August- September.